JFB: Jacobian-Free Backpropagation for Implicit Networks: Experiments

 \section{Experiments}

-We demonstrate the effectiveness our backpropagation scheme on FPNs.
-Experiments are done using PyTorch \cite{paszke2017automatic}.
-All networks were designed such that Assumptions \ref{ass: T-contraction} and \ref{ass: independent-theta} hold.\footnote{A weaker version of Assumption \ref{ass: smooth-mappings} also holds in practice, \ie differentiability almost everywhere.} In particular, we bound the largest singular values of latent space network mappings and choose standard 1-Lipschitz activations functions (\eg see \cite{gao2017properties,combettes2020lipschitz,combettes2020deep}).
-All experiments are run on a single NVIDIA TITAN X GPU with 12GB RAM.
-More details about experimental settings can be found in Appendix~\ref{app: classification-plots}.
+This section shows the effectiveness of JFB using PyTorch \cite{paszke2017automatic}.
+All networks are ResNet-based such that Assumption \ref{ass: independent-theta} holds.\footnote{A weaker version of Assumption \ref{ass: smooth-mappings} also holds in practice, \ie differentiability almost everywhere.} One can ensure Assumption \ref{ass: T-contraction} holds (\eg via spectral normalization).
+Yet, in our experiments we found this unnecessary since tuning the weights automatically encouraged contractive behavior.\footnote{We found (\ref{eq: T-u-gamma-contraction}) held for batches of data during training, even when using batch normalization.
+See Appendix~\ref{app: experimental-settings} for more details.} All experiments are run on a single NVIDIA TITAN X GPU with 12GB RAM.
+Further details are in Appendix~\ref{app: experimental-settings}.